Tag Archives: Angela Bassett

 Starring Angela Bassett, Patricia Arquette and Felicity Huffman, there’s a cliche or two and a cringe worthy moment here and there.
 Nevertheless, I found the glimpse into the empty nester experience worthwhile.

-In this way it’s more the challenges that arose due to an absence of effective communication that I found most intriguing about Otherhood.
-Had the script been better, I’d probably have laughed more and cried a little more also , but I have no regrets.
+In this way, it’s more the challenges that arose between the characters, due to an absence of effective communication, that I found most intriguing about Otherhood.
+Had the script been better, I’d probably have laughed more and cried a little more, but I have no regrets.

-One thing is for sure about the empty nester experience… If your children don’t call you on Mothers Day after they’ve flown the nest, it’s hopefully because of a reason that has nothing to do with how they feel about you.
-Sometimes though, sometimes it’s because of your ‘not so healthy relationship’ – the nature of which has never really been properly addressed.
+One thing is for sure about the empty-nest experience: if your children don’t call you on Mother’s Day after they’ve flown the nest, it’s hopefully because of a reason that has nothing to do with how they feel about you.
+Sometimes, though, it’s because of your ‘not so healthy relationship’ – the nature of which has never really been properly addressed.
 So get to addressing!

 Watch Otherhood if you’re curious enough.